locnguyen/electron-react-typescript/README.md

 # electron-react-typescript

 I extracted this from my commercial projects so I can reuse it for new ones.
-I don't use [create-react-app](https://github.com/facebook/create-react-app) because I inevitably need to eject to support a snowflake case.
+I don't use [create-react-app](https://github.com/facebook/create-react-app) because I inevitably need to eject and support a snowflake case.
+This project uses Webpack 4 which has great defaults and I've configured hot reloading for you.

 It's barebones and has few opinions: